Best ways to get to Australia, New Zealand and the South Pacific using miles (2024)

 • How to find awards: Search for available space at ANA’s website. (you’ll need to create a free ANA Mileage Club account and log in to search for space)

 • Key warnings: You must book round trip.
-High fuel surcharges are assessed by some carriers, others have none or low fuel surcharges.
+High fuel surcharges are assessed by some carriers, others have little to none.
 The ANA website interface is not particularly user-friendly or modern-looking, so it may take some time to get used to the search features.
 Note that transfers to ANA are not instant.
-Transfers typically take 2-3 days from Amex Membership Rewards or a week or more from Marriott, so there is risk of award space disappearing while you wait for a transfer.
+Transfers typically take 2-3 days from Amex Membership Rewards, so there is risk of award space disappearing while you wait for a transfer.

-• Transfer from: Amex, Marriott
+• Transfer from: Amex

 Air Canada Aeroplan

-• Miles required: 55K-115K each way in business class or 90K-140K each way in fist class from North America to the Pacific zone, though practically for most North America-based flyers, distance bands start at 75K / 115K each way.
+• Miles required: 55K-115K each way in business class or 90K-140K each way in first class from North America to the Pacific zone, though practically for most North America-based flyers, distance bands start at 75K / 115K each way.
 See more detail here.

 • How to find awards: Search for available space at Aeroplan.com (you’ll need to create a free Aeroplan frequent flyer account to search)